Flank/flank-dashboard/metrics/web/docs/03_widget_structure_organization.md

 ### Adding a new Theme [Pending]
 > Explain the algorithm of adding new theme components for new widgets.

+Before adding a new theme, you should keep in mind that there are several themes providing a common configuration of the application appearance.
+The `textTheme` and `metricsWidgetTheme` fields of the `MetricThemeData` provide all the common text styles and colors respectively.
+So if the widget you've created requires only the common styles - use the themes given and **do not** create a new theme.
+Consider creating a new theme data only if your widget appearance differs from the common for the application.

 To add a new theme to the `MetricsThemeData` you should follow the next steps:
 1. Create a new class in `common/presentation/metrics_theme/model` folder that will represent a new theme data.
-2. Add the `newThemeData` field to the `MetricThemeData` class to be able to obtain it.
+2. Add the `newTheme` field to the `MetricThemeData` class to be able to obtain it.
 3. Modify the `copyWith` method of the `MetricsThemeData` class and make it accept the created theme data.
 4. Configure the light and dark variants theme data for a new theme in corresponding classes.